onepointconsulting/flowable-event-registry-poc/readme.md

 In this project we are also using the Open Source [Flowable REST API's](https://www.flowable.com/open-source/docs/bpmn/ch15-REST) which allow to render and submit the user task form data.

+And we also created a small dashboard and a simplistic Flowable form renderer using a couple of Vanilla Javascript functions.

 **Notes**
   - This is my first Flowable project, so there might be some bad practices in place.
 If you find some problem, please let me know.